D-E-F-E-A-T/bind_and_this/README.md

 ## This

-This keyword can be explicitly set to an argument object or implied.
+This keyword denotes an object that is not defined by lexical scope.
+It can be explicitly set to an argument object or implied.
 It is determined at call time, by the call-site semantics.
 If it is not explicitly set, potentially by bind, then it is determined by the following rules.

 -
 -